djdownes/CaptureCompare/README.md

 ## Requirements for input files

-1. Input directories from CCsaeqBasic to be in this following structure:
+1. Input directories from [CCseqBasic](https://github.com/Hughes-Genome-Group/CCseqBasicS) to be in this following structure:

          |--Directory
              |--Test_A